Titanium: History

 Klaproth found that it contained a new element and named it for the Titans of Greek mythology.
 After hearing about Gregor's earlier discovery, he obtained a sample of manaccanite and confirmed that it contained titanium.

 The currently known processes for extracting titanium from its various ores are laborious and costly; it is not possible to reduce the ore by heating with carbon (as in iron smelting) because titanium combines with the carbon to produce titanium carbide.
 An extraction of 95% pure titanium was achieved by Lars Fredrik Nilson and Otto Petterson.
 To achieve this they chlorinated titanium oxide in a carbon monoxide atmosphere with chlorine gas before reducing it to titanium metal by the use of sodium.
-Pure metallic titanium (99.9%) was first prepared in 1910 by Matthew A. Hunter at Rensselaer Polytechnic Institute by heating TiCl_{4} with sodium at 700-800 °C under great pressure in a batch process known as the Hunter process.
-Titanium metal was not used outside the laboratory until 1932 when William Justin Kroll produced it by reducing titanium tetrachloride (TiCl_{4}) with calcium.
+Pure metallic titanium (99.9%) was first prepared in 1910 by Matthew A. Hunter at Rensselaer Polytechnic Institute by heating titanium tetrachloride (TiCl_{4}) with sodium at 700-800 °C under great pressure in a batch process known as the Hunter process.
+Titanium metal was not used outside the laboratory until 1932 when William Justin Kroll produced it by reducing TiCl_{4} with calcium.
 Eight years later he refined this process with magnesium and with sodium in what became known as the Kroll process.
 Although research continues to seek cheaper and more efficient routes, such as the FFC Cambridge process, the Kroll process is still predominantly used for commercial production.